Have you ever felt alone in a room full of people?

 Where Can You Find A Safe Space?

-A safe space can be physical, virtual, or a group of people.
+A safe space can be physical, virtual, or social:

 Classrooms